GEORGE BUCK tool supplier to the piano trade as well as others.

 Reasons why I think Holland made this thumb plane: 1.
 Side profile similar to other Holland thumb planes.
 2. Influence of Badger in the wedge.
 3. Early use of gunmetal in a thumb plane.
 4. Buck iron points to a working relationship, which Holland had with Buck.

-Charles Badger (born c.
-1817 in Gloucester-died 1869) lived with his wife Isabella at 1 Stangate St. in Lambeth, and reported his occupation as ” Master Tool Maker” for the UK census in 1861.
-Charles married Isabella Reulard in Lambeth on 3 December, 1843.
+Charles Badger (1817-1869) lived with his wife Isabella at 1 Stangate St. in Lambeth, and reported his occupation as ” Master Tool Maker” for the UK census in 1861.

 Badger & Galpin early smooth plane (not a thumb plane!), circa 1851-1854, 27 Stangate St. Charles Badger’s home and shop was 27 Stangate St. at the time of the 1851 U.K. census, and no. 27 was a block East of 1 Stangate St.